Past and forthcoming seminars by the project team members:

-- “Market Power and Price Discrimination: Learning from Changes in Renewables Regulation“, presented at Cambridge University, PUC Chile, CREST (Paris), Dauphine (Paris), Imperial College (London), CEPR VIOS, Wharton (University of Pennsylvania) (slides)
+- “Market Power and Price Exposure: Learning from Changes in Renewables Regulation“, presented at Cambridge University, PUC Chile, CREST (Paris), SciencePo (Paris), Dauphine (Paris), Imperial College (London), CEPR VIOS, Wharton (University of Pennsylvania) (slides)

 - “Auctions with unknown capacities: understanding competition among renewables“, presented by Natalia Fabra at ETH (Zurich, Nov.
 2018), Simposio de Análisis Económico (Madrid, Dec 2018), University of Toulouse, Energy Economics (Madrid), Isaac Newton, Institute (Cambridge), Universidad Autónoma de Madrid, PUC (Santiago de Chile), Ecares (Brussels), the University of Mannheim, Universidad Carlos III de Madrid, Toulouse Conference on Energy Economics, IESE, Florence School of Regulation, Boconni University, University of Vienna (slides)

 - “Real Time Pricing for Everyone”, presented by Mar Reguant at ASSA Meetings, London School of Economics, EPIC (University of Chicago).

-- “Variable Pricing and the Cost of Renewable Energy“, presented by Imelda at ZEW (Mannheim), International Energy Egency.
+- “Variable Pricing and the Cost of Renewable Energy“, presented by Imelda at ZEW (Mannheim), International Energy Agency. (slides)

-- “Cooking That Kills: Cleaner Energy Access, Indoor Air Pollution, and Health“, presented by Imelda at Royal Economic Society
+- “Cooking That Kills: Cleaner Energy Access, Indoor Air Pollution, and Health“, presented by Imelda at Royal Economic Society, UC3M (october 2018) (slides)

 - “The Energy Transition: Markets and Policies“.
 Keynote lecture by Natalia Fabra at the AEEE Annual conference (slides).